cmdr-nova/cmdr-nova.github.io/pages/revosa.md

 You can visit the city, or [REVOSA] at any time, everything I made is *still* there, and I do still gradually add new products.
 I imagine that soon, maybe come fall, I'll probably get back into my obsession of maintaining all of this, and release about 40 new products.
 Who knows!
 That's usually how it works, with me, *at least*.

 Where we go from here?
 We'll see ...

+***As of August 31st, 2024, Neo Machina was taken offline, in order to save money and re-adjust priorities, but the store continues onward.
+The above text will remain the way it is as a piece of history in my ongoing journey of building and creating, in Second Life.***